Elleined/sql-notes/README.md

 ### [How to backup and restore database](https://github.com/Elleined/mysql-backup-script)

 # How to connect to your local machine MySQL Server remotely
-- First create a database user in your local machine (Where your MySQL Server is installed) with specified priviliges you want.
+- First Make sure your local machine (Where your MySQL Server is installed) and your other device (The device that will connect in your local machine MySQL Server) is connected in the same wifi or network for them to communicate.
 ```sql
 -- Step 1.
 Create user
 -- Template: